 With tadpoles out of school, many frog families tend to plan Disney trips during their summer vacations.
 Orlando is located in the middle of Florida, which has a warm, subtropical climate year-round.
 Although the heat is at its highest over the summer months, it can get hot year-round.
-Never fear, you can beat the heat at Disney World if you plan and strategize accordingly.
+Never fear: You can beat the heat at Disney World if you plan and strategize accordingly!
 We’ve gathered all our knowledge about Florida’s higher temperatures and humidity in this post, so you can stay cool at Disney World!

 Overview of Florida’s Climate